roastedroot/quickjs4j/Readme.md

 * **Memory safety** – JavaScript runs in isolation, protecting your application from crashes or memory leaks.
 * **No system access by default** – JavaScript cannot access the filesystem, network, or other sensitive resources unless explicitly allowed.
 * **Portability** – Being pure Java bytecode, it runs wherever the JVM does.
-* **Native-image friendly** – Compatible with GraalVM's native-image for fast, lightweight deployments.
+* **Native-image friendly** – Compatible with GraalVM's `native-image` for fast, lightweight deployments.
-* **Forward compatible** - regular Java bytecode is generated, so there is no concern version of quickjs4j you are using now will break when you upgrade to newer Java runtime
+* **Forward compatible** - regular Java bytecode is generated, the version of QuickJS4J you’re currently using will remain compatible even when you upgrade to a newer Java runtime.

 Whether you're embedding scripting capabilities or isolating untrusted code, QuickJs4J is designed for safe and seamless integration.